 DP14437 The Non-U.S. Bank Demand for U.S. Dollar Assets

-The USD asset share of non-U.S. banks captures the demand for dollars by these investors.
+The USD asset share of non-U.S. banks captures the relative demand for USD denominated assets by these investors.
 An instrumental variable strategy identifies a causal link from the USD asset share to the USD exchange rate.
-Cross-sectional asset pricing tests show that the USD asset share is a highly significant pricing factor for carry trade strategies.
-The USD asset share forecasts the dollar with economically large magnitude, high statistical significance, and large explanatory power, both in sample and out of sample, pointing towards time varying risk premia.
+Furthermore, cross-sectional asset pricing tests show that the USD asset share is a highly significant pricing factor for carry trade strategies.
+The USD asset share also forecasts the movement of foreign currency against U.S. dollar with economically large magnitude, high statistical significance, and large explanatory power, both in sample and out of sample, pointing towards time varying risk premia.
 It takes 2-5 years for exchange rate risk premia to normalize in response to demand shocks.